jaw566/rust-examples/README.md

-# rusty-egos

-WIP: The egos-2000 operating system ported to Rust
+# Playing with Rust programming